The Manometer is a “Must Have” in Every Fireplace Technician’s Toolkit

 The manometer can be one of the most effective tools in the tool box of a fireplace technician.
 Pressure reading can determine whether the malfunction is within the fireplace or an external issue prior to the fireplace.
 This can save a technician valuable time during a service call.

-Example: take a static pressure reading of the inlet pressure, reading is 7″ WC, which is well within the specified range of pressure for natural Gas.
+Take a static pressure reading of the inlet pressure, reading is 7″ WC, which is well within the specified range of pressure for natural Gas.
 Now leave the manometer connected to the inlet pressure tap, turn the unit to ON causing the main burner to turn ON, this reading should not drop more than 1″ WC, in this example from 7″ to 6″ WC.
 If the reading falls more than 1″ WC this would imply a gas supply issue, such as a shut off not fully open, gas line undersized for the length of the run.
 Gas pressure dropping below the minimum 5.5″ WC will not allow the gas control to function.

-Along with the manometer initial visual observations of the pilot and burner flame help in diagnostics.
+Along with the manometer testing, your initial visual observations of the pilot and burner flame help in diagnostics.
 Pilot flame that reduces in size when the main burner is turned on, indicates a pressure issue which now should be confirmed with the manometer, is this within specification.
 Burner flame surging/pulsing/lifting, is this a gas control regulator failure or the supply regulator failure.

 The manometer is one of the most useful tools in a technician’s tool box.
 It can save time in identifying the source of the problem, reduce the replacing of parts, and save valuable time during a service call.
 This benefits both the service technician and the homeowner.